Alice Harberd with her cat, Elsie

 I am also interested in Value Theory, Normativity, Social Epistemology, Virtue theory in Ethics and Epistemology, Wittgenstein, Iris Murdoch, and Plato.

-I teach courses in the UCL Philosophy Department on topics in Aesthetics, Value Theory and Ancient Philosophy.
+I teach courses in the UCL Philosophy Department on topics in Social Epistemology, Ethics, Aesthetics, and Ancient Philosophy.

 I am also a singer - I sing soprano (high voice), mostly classical music, mostly in choirs.